 Weddings at the BPIC and Clubhouse Rental FAQs

-COVID-19 Update: The BPIC clubhouse is tentatively reopening for private rentals and events at 50% capacity beginning May 1, 2021.
+COVID-19 Update: The BPIC clubhouse is open for private rentals and events.
 Reopening is subject to government issued mandates and restrictions and by approval of the BPIC Board of Trustees.

 Whether elegant or simple, extravagant or intimate, the Browns Point Improvement Club is a beautiful setting to hold your wedding and make it memorable.